How to look for records of... Census records

 Browse Vision of Britain for reports based on information from censuses up to 1971, or search for census data relating to a town or district

-Consult The Online Historical Population Reports for online access to the complete population reports for Britain and Ireland from 1801 to 1937 and extensive background information including examples of documents.
+Consult The Online Historical Population Reports for online access to the complete population reports for Britain and Ireland from 1801 to 1937 and extensive background information, including examples of documents.

-11. Further reading
+15. Further reading

 Use our library catalogue to find a recommended book list.
 The books are all available in The National Archives’ reference library.
 You may also be able to find them in a local library.
-You can buy from a wide range of history titles in our bookshop.

 Search our blogs for posts relating to the census.